mahdiyazdani/Hypermarket/docs/setup-homepage-template.md

 # Create and setup a homepage template

+By default after fresh installation of [Hypermarket](https://wordpress.org/themes/hypermarket/), the homepage will look like a **blog**, and this is how WordPress is intended to work.

-The **Homepage template** is perfect for store owners, as it displays a lot of products and product categories to visitors as soon as they land on your website.
-This is the page template used on the [Hypermarket Demo](https://demo.mypreview.one/hypermarket/) and is used by default on a fresh install for brand new shops.
+?> Hypermarket comes with a unique **Homepage template** which is perfect for e-commerce websites and shop owners, as it displays a lot of products and product categories to visitors as soon as they land on your website.

 ![Setup a homepage template](img/setup-homepage-template.png)